-For the most efficient cutting action, set the depth adjustment so that one-half tooth of the blade will project below the material to be cut.
-This distance is from the tip of the tooth to the bottom of the gullet in front of it.
-This keeps blade friction at a minimum, removes sawdust from the cut, results in cooler, faster sawing and reduces the chance of kickback.
-A method for checking for correct cutting depth is shown in Figure 7.
-Lay a piece of the material you plan to cut along the side of the blade, as shown, and observe how much tooth projects beyond the material.
+The metal-cutting saw is equipped with a pivoting shoe that allows the operator to set the depth of cut.
+For the most efficient cutting action, set the depth adjustment so that one tooth of the blade projects below the material to be cut.
+This distance is from the tip of the tooth to the bottom of the gullet in front of the tooth.
+This keeps blade friction at a minimum, removes metal chips from the cut, results in cooler, faster sawing and reduces the chance of kickback.